Cashew Cheese Spread

 Try a dollop on cucumber discs garnished with fresh herbs, or spread it onto grilled zucchini strips to create zucchini rolls.
 Or, create delicious tea sandwiches by pairing one of the flavor variations with a cucumber slice, fresh watercress, and/or smoked salmon.

-Plan Ahead: The raw cashews require 8 – 24 hours of soaking prior to using in this recipe.
+Plan Ahead: The raw cashews require 8 – 24 hours of soaking prior to use in this recipe.

 Makes: approximately 1 ½ cups spread